dont-fund-this/jam/.considerate.thirds/good.md

 my anger is my test.

-not if. when i do - how quickly do i use intimidation or blame?
+not if. when i am - how quickly do i use intimidation or blame?

 i used anger, my anger used me